FinlayDWebb/Imperial25.Clustering/README.md

 - I'm thinking of just choosing the datasets, and preparing the scripts specifically for those datasets, not this automatic pre-processing stuff.
 I'll try to do this today.
+- I have the datasets, just need to do metadata, and remove automatic type checking.